-1. The hypothesis that everyone had the same true preference pattern, including the hypothesis that the MPW model is descriptive, can be rejected.
-Only one participant had data compatible with the MPW model, which allows only the 111 preference pattern in all four triples.
-Besides MPW, none of the other theories that allow only a single preference pattern (e.g., MIN, MEDIAN, MAX, EV in Table 1) can be retained as descriptive of these data.

-2. The hypothesis that each individual had a transitive preference pattern or a mixture of transitive preference patterns with error can be rejected because there is significant evidence of violation of transitivity in seven people that cannot be explained by error, even allowing each person to have a different error rate for each choice problem.

-3. The hypothesis that each person has a single fixed pattern of true preferences, either transitive or intransitive, including the hypothesis that individuals are governed by different models with different (but fixed within person) parameters, can be rejected.
+- 1. The hypothesis that everyone had the same true preference pattern, including the hypothesis that the MPW model is descriptive, can be rejected.
+Only one participant had data reasonably compatible with the MPW model.
+Besides MPW, none of the other theories that allow only a single preference pattern (e.g., MIN, MEDIAN, MAX, or EV) can be retained as descriptive of these data. - 2.
+The hypothesis that every person had a transitive preference pattern or a mixture of transitive preference patterns with error can be rejected because there is significant evidence of violation of transitivity in seven people that cannot be explained by error, even allowing each person to have a different error rate for each choice problem. - 3.
+The hypothesis that each person has a single fixed pattern of true preferences, either transitive or intransitive, including the hypothesis that individuals are governed by different models with different (but fixed within person) parameters, can be rejected.

 The TE analyses combined with tests of independence showed that only 4 individuals remained compatible with this proposition, and most individuals had data that could be described instead as mixtures of preference patterns.